Greater-London-Authority/collate-birth-data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository is intended to host a scripts and functions to download and process various birth datasets published by the Office for National Statistics.
+This repository is intended to host scripts and functions to download and process various birth datasets published by the Office for National Statistics.

-The repository initially contains code for pulling together data from three separately published sources to create a time series of annual births on current geographies.
+The repository initially contains code for pulling together data from four separately published sources to create a time series of monthly and annual births on current geographies.
 Outputs from this process are published on the [London Datastore](https://data.london.gov.uk/dataset/annual-birth-series).
 The sources drawn from are: